Aam-Digital/ndb-core/doc/compodoc_sources/concepts/configuration.md

 Some core services use the ConfigService to dynamically set up parts of the application on startup.
 For example the [NavigationItemsService](../../injectables/NavigationItemsService.html) creates the menu items as configured and the [RouterService](../../injectables/RouterService.html) sets up Angular routing defining what components users see.
+The config service provides a behavior subject which will notify all subscribers when a new configuration was uploaded.
+This can be used for core tasks like setting up the routes or creating the navigation bar.

 Top-level "view" components (i.e. components that are used to define a whole page, not just some building block for a part or section) receive their config data through the standard Angular router and can access it by injecting `ActivatedRoute`.